Bristol Sounds is back!

 This year’s Bristol Sounds headliners will be supported by a stellar line-up of acts.
 Thursday 26 June will see Brighton quartet Lime Garden – whose debut album One More Thing dropped last year to acclaim – support Kaiser Chiefs.

 Their fusion of disco, indie and surf rock brings a fresh, unpredictable twist to the stage.
-Also supporting on the evening will be Morgan Harper-Jones, a Manchester-born singer whose beautifully honest songwriting and soulful delivery has drawn comparisons to Joni Mitchell and Tracy Chapman
+Also supporting on the evening will be Morgan Harper-Jones, a Manchester-born singer whose beautifully honest songwriting and soulful delivery has drawn comparisons to Joni Mitchell and Tracy Chapman.

 Supporting Texas on Friday 27 June are South London indie heroes Turin Brakes, fresh off the announcement of their 10th studio album Spacehopper, out this month.
 With over two decades of genre-defying music under their belt, and hits including Pain Killer (Summer Rain) and Underdog (Save Me), their rich, emotive sound is the perfect opener for an incredible Friday night.